gltf-rs/gltf/README.md

 This crate is intended to load [glTF 2.0](https://www.khronos.org/gltf), a file format designed for the efficient transmission of 3D assets.

-`rustc` version 1.19 or above is required; version 1.26 and above is recommended.
+`rustc` version 1.32 or above is required.

 ### Reference infographic